-The Svoboda Diaries Project is an ongoing collaborative research and publication effort headed by the project Principal Investigators, Professor Walter G. Andrews, Emeritus Professor of Near Eastern Languages and Civilization and Annie T. Chen, Assistant Professor of Biomedical Informatics and Medical Education, and Nowf Abdul-Majid Allawi, our collaborating partner in Iraq.
+The Svoboda Diaries Project is an ongoing collaborative research and publication effort headed by the project Principal Investigators, Selim Kuru, Associate Professor of Near Eastern Languages and Civilization, and Annie T. Chen, Associate Professor of Biomedical Informatics and Medical Education, and Nowf Abdul-Majid Allawi, our collaborating partner in Iraq.
 It combines the work of experienced professionals, skilled graduate students, and a large cohort of talented and committed undergraduate research interns.

 Our interns are engaged in all aspects of our work.
-They work in self-managing teams and take on leadership positions.
-With the guidance and assistance of Newbook staff and an exceptional group of volunteer graduate students, they have done much of the painstaking work of transcribing, marking up the text, researching for notes, creating our web presence and programming our project software.
+They work in teams and take on leadership positions.
+With the guidance and assistance of staff, they have done much of the painstaking work of transcribing, marking up the text, researching for notes, creating our web presence and programming our project software.
 The accomplishments of our project would not have been possible without our undergraduates some of whom have worked with us for three or more years.

 Moving Forward to Shape the Future of Digital Humanities